connollydean/Markdwon-Tutorial/pages/finaltouches.md

 In my opinion, rEFInd's default icons seem incredibly outdated and tend to look especially terrible on Retina displays.
 Luckily, to avoid confusing your modern computer with a 1992 Macintosh PowerBook we can tell rEFInd to use our own custom icon directory.

 To do this, we need to create a folder within the refind folder located on the EFI partition.
-I named my directory `ThemeFiles` and within it I created three subdirectories named `banner`, `Fonts`, and `icons` like so:
+I named my directory `ThemeFiles` and within it I created three subdirectories named `banners`, `Fonts`, and `icons` like so:

 ![](images/themefiles.png)